 Are there any potential side effects from taking Chinese herbal medicine?

 Another consideration with Chinese herbal medicine is the taste of the decoctions.
 Chinese herbal medicine can have a strong taste.
-The degree of how strong the decoction tastes is dependant on which herbs are included in the formula and the respective dosages of these herbs.
+The degree of how strong the decoction tastes is dependent on which herbs are included in the formula and the respective dosages of these herbs.